 TheWISEorg is currently vetting professional (women and/or men) who have a passion and are advocates for women suffering with mental illnesses.
 TheWISEorg’s Board is NOT a working board; however, the Board meets once a month and provides support through advocacy, resource/fundraising and awareness while aligning with our Mission, Goals, Vision and Objectives.
-Board positions are elected (or in special cases appointed by the President) one year term seats.
+Board positions are elected (in special cases appointed by the President) two years term seats.
 If you are interested in being considered for a Board of Directors position, please email email@example.com

 Open Board seats are: Secretary; and Treasurer.

 Certified Mental Health First Aider